About Kainuu

 Nature

-The nature of Kainuu features forested hills, lakes and vast expanses of uninhabited forests at its most typical — 95% of the land area is forest.
+The nature of Kainuu features forested hills, lakes and vast expanses of uninhabited forests at its most typical – 90% of the land area in Kainuu is forest.
 The climate is continental.
 Kainuu has distinct cold and warm seasons.
 At Kajaani’s latitude, the mean monthly temperatures range from -11°C (12°F) in January to 16°C (61°F) in July.
 Kainuu is one of the snowiest parts of Finland, with a 70-80 cm covering of snow during average winters.

 Economics